-- Estimated cash inflows from the existing portfolio in the period to December 2022 of US\$5.03 million, based on known imminent realisations; - Worst case scenario assumption of no further cash inflows from realisation of the existing portfolio for the remainder of the 14 months from the approval of these financial statements; - In the absence of further cash inflows from the portfolio, no further returns of capital are made to Shareholders; - Base fixed costs of operation of approximately US\$1.27m per annum for the remainder of the 14 months from the approval of these financial statements
+- Estimated cash inflows from the existing portfolio in the period to June 2024 of US\$0.5 million to use for working capital purposes, based on indicated bids; - Base fixed costs of operation of approximately US\$1.21m for the remainder of the 14 month period from the approval of these Financial Statements.

-Based on this forecast, the Company would continue to have sufficient cash resources to meet its ongoing liabilities for the period from July 2021 to December 2023, even in the unlikely absence of any realisations of the portfolio occurring in the 14 months from the approval of these financial statements.
+Based on this forecast, the Company would continue to have sufficient cash resources to meet its ongoing liabilities for the period from July 2023 to December 2024, even in the unlikely absence of any realisations of the portfolio occurring in the 14 months from the approval of these financial statements.